BibleReadingPlan/BibleReadingPlans/readme.txt

 == Upgrade Notice ==

-= 3.0-beta-4 =
+= 3.0-beta-5 =

+Still has bug which makes Create Bible Reading Plans plugin to no longer work.
+POT file still has to be updated.

 This version:

-IN PROGRESS:
-	Readings using other than the Bible Brain API need to be tested, as well as reading plans other than those already tested.

 1. Adds ability to have audio for many of the languages and versions from the Bible Brain API.